Korat Breed at A Glance

-About the British Shorthair
+About the Korat

 TICA Regions, Clubs & Rescues

-Find a Kitten: British Shorthair
+Find a Kitten: TICA Breeders

-Keep their nails trimmed every two weeks and their ears cleaned and teeth brushed regularly with a vet-approved pet toothpaste.
-A tall scratching pole is also recommended to help their natural scratching instinct.
+As with all cats, keep their nails trimmed, ears cleaned, and teeth brushed regularly with a vet-approved pet toothpaste and provide a nice tall scratching pole to help their natural scratching instinct.

 Did You Know?

-The Breed Standard
+From the Breed Standard

-Accepted For Championship in TICA in June 1979
+Accepted For Championship in TICA in 1979